About Lydia

 Approach

 My approach is collaborative, somatically informed, and strength-based.
 I am focused on helping you reconnect with your body, engage resilience, and realize your full potential following change and adversity.
 I hold a strong social justice orientation and attachment-based understanding of oppression and healing, which means I will take time to understand your experience as it is embedded in your context and position in the world.
+I combine narrative therapy, mindfulness, embodiment, EMDR, and other trauma processing techniques to help you find your way to wholeness.

-Education
+Education & Training

 I completed my Master’s degree in International Disaster Psychology: Trauma and Global Mental Health at the University of Denver.
 During my training, I also completed a specialization in maternal and infant mental health, working with individuals in the perinatal period.